carrloo/Academic-Manager/README.md

 Academic Manager
-Overview
+< Overview >

 The Academic App is a Java-based console application designed for educational institutions.
 It supports two types of users: students and teachers.
 Students can manage their course sections and view their grades, while teachers can assign grades and manage assignments.

 This application features user authentication, role-specific functionalities, and interactive command-line menus.
 It is built using object-oriented programming (OOP) principles, with separate classes for users, courses, sections, grades, and assignments.

-Features :
+- Features :

-Student Features
+> Student Features :
   Enroll in Sections – Students can add themselves to available course sections.
   Drop Sections – Students can remove themselves from a section they previously enrolled in.
   View Grades – Students can check their grades for completed assignments or exams.
   Student functionality remains unchanged from the original implementation.

-Teacher Features
+> Teacher Features :
   Manage Student Grades
   Add, edit, or delete student grades for specific courses and sections.
   View a list of all assigned grades.
   Manage Assignments
   Create new assignments for students.
   Edit assignment details or due dates.

-Remove outdated or incorrect assignments.
+  Remove incorrect assignments.

-Teacher functionality has been added separately without modifying student features.

-General Features
+> General Features :
   User Authentication – Users log in with a unique ID and password stored in a CSV file.
   Interactive Console Menus – Step-by-step prompts allow users to navigate the app easily.
   Data Persistence – User data and schedules are stored in external files for future access.

-Setup and Installation

-Prerequisites

-Java Development Kit (JDK 8 or higher)

-A text editor or IDE (e.g., IntelliJ IDEA, Eclipse, VS Code)

-A terminal or command prompt to compile and run the program

-Project Files
+- Project Files :
 The application consists of the following Java files:

-Main.java – The entry point of the application
+> Main.java – The entry point of the application

-User.java, Student.java, Teacher.java – Defines user roles
+> User.java, Student.java, Teacher.java – Defines user roles

-Course.java, Section.java – Manages course and section data
+> Course.java, Section.java – Manages course and section data

-Grade.java, Assignment.java – Handles grading and assignments
+> Grade.java, Assignment.java – Handles grading and assignments

-Date.java – Provides date parsing and formatting
+> Date.java – Provides date parsing and formatting

-UserManager.java – Handles user authentication and data retrieval
+> UserManager.java – Handles user authentication and data retrieval

-Usage
+- Usage :

-Logging In
+> Logging In

-Upon launching the application, users must enter their User ID and Password to log in.
+> Upon launching the application, users must enter their User ID and Password to log in.
   These credentials are stored in a CSV file and verified during authentication.

-Student Actions
+> Student Actions :

-1. Manage Sections
+  1. Manage Sections :
      Add a section by entering the course name and section name.
      Drop a section if no longer needed.
      View a list of enrolled sections.
   2. View Grades
      Display all grades assigned to the student.
      Teacher Actions
+> Teacher Actions :

-1. Manage Student Grades
+  1. Manage Student Grades :
      Assign grades to students by selecting a course, section, and entering a grade value.
      Modify existing grades.
      Delete incorrect or outdated grades.
      View a list of all student grades.

-2. Manage Assignments
+  2. Manage Assignments :
      Create new assignments for specific courses.
      Edit or update assignment details and deadlines.
      Remove completed or irrelevant assignments.

-Code Structure
+- Code Structure :

 Main Application (Main.java)

-Handles:
+- Handles :

-User authentication – Checks login credentials.
+> User authentication – Checks login credentials.

-Role selection – Determines if the user is a student or teacher.
+> Role selection – Determines if the user is a student or teacher.

-Menu navigation – Provides interactive options based on user role.
+> Menu navigation – Provides interactive options based on user role.

-User and Role Classes
+- User and Role Classes :

-User.java – Abstract base class for all users.
+> User.java – Abstract base class for all users.

-Student.java – Extends User with student-specific functionalities (e.g., section enrollment).
+> Student.java – Extends User with student-specific functionalities (e.g., section enrollment).

-Teacher.java – Extends User with teacher-specific functionalities (e.g., grading, assignments).
+> Teacher.java – Extends User with teacher-specific functionalities (e.g., grading, assignments).

-Data Management Classes
+- Data Management Classes :

-Course.java – Stores course details.
+> Course.java – Stores course details.

-Section.java – Manages individual course sections.
+> Section.java – Manages individual course sections.

-Grade.java – Represents a student’s performance in a course.
+> Grade.java – Represents a student’s performance in a course.

-Assignment.java – Stores assignment information.
+> Assignment.java – Stores assignment information.

-Date.java – Provides a simple date-handling utility.
+> Date.java – Provides a simple date-handling utility.

-UserManager.java – Reads and verifies user credentials from a CSV file.
+> UserManager.java – Reads and verifies user credentials from a CSV file.

-Future Enhancements

-Graphical User Interface (GUI) – Convert the console-based interface into a JavaFX or Swing application.

-Database Integration – Replace CSV file storage with a MySQL or PostgreSQL database for scalability.

-Enhanced Error Handling – Improve exception handling for invalid input cases.

-Automated Notifications – Notify students of new assignments and grade updates.

-Contributing

-We welcome contributions!
-To contribute:

-1. Fork the repository

-2. Create a new branch for your feature (git checkout -b feature-name)

-3. Commit your changes (git commit -m "Added new feature")

-4. Push to your branch (git push origin feature-name)

-5. Submit a pull request

-This README provides clear instructions and details for users and developers.
-You can modify or expand it as needed for future updates."# Academic-Manager"
+* This README provides clear instructions and details for users and developers. *